 Related Literature.
-Our work contributes to the literature on the channels of international technology diffusion (most recently surveyed by Keller, 2021), particularly papers that examine the trade channel.
+Our work contributes to the empirical literature on the channels of international technology diffusion (most recently surveyed by Keller, 2021), particularly papers that examine the trade channel.
 This includes work pioneered by Coe and Helpman (1995) and the within-sector analysis of R&D diffusion across borders through both trade and non-trade channels in Acharya and Keller (2009).
-Our focus on direct evidence for diffusion using citations in new patents is closely related to MacGarvie (2006) and concurrent work by Aghion et al. (2021a), both of which use French firm-level data on the extensive margins of trade participation to show that citations to firms' patents increase in foreign markets with which firms interact through trade.
-We add to this body of evidence by showing with a sector-level analysis that embodied technology imports is a source of technology diffusion.
+Our focus on direct evidence for diffusion using citations in new patents is closely related to MacGarvie (2006) and concurrent work by Aghion et al. (2021), both of which use French firm-level data on the extensive margins of trade participation to show that citations to firms' patents increase in foreign markets with which firms interact through trade.
+We add to this body of evidence by showing with a sector-level analysis that embodied technology imports are a source of technology diffusion.

-In doing so, our paper provides evidence for the international technology diffusion that underlies recent growth models with trade, diffusion, and innovation (Buera and Oberfield, 2020; Sampson, 2020; Cai et al., 2022).
+In doing so, our paper provides evidence for the international technology diffusion that underlies recent growth models featuring trade, diffusion, and innovation (e.g., Buera and Oberfield, 2020; Cai et al., 2022; Sampson, 2023).
 Most closely related is Cai et al. (2022) who examine inter-sectoral and cross-country technology diffusion.
-In their model, technology diffuses exogenously within and across borders based on parameters estimated using citation linkages from the US patent and trademark office.
+In their model, technology diffuses exogenously within and across borders based on parameters estimated using citation linkages from the US Patent and Trademark Office.
 We show that this diffusion across countries depends on endogenous trade flows between countries.

-The empirical approach we take to evaluate the effects of diffusion of technology across countries is complementary to recent work using patents data to measure international technology diffusion through inter-sectoral networks, including Fons-Rosen et al. (2019); Berkes et al. (2022); Liu and Ma (2022).
-To the best of our knowledge, ours is the first paper to include inter-sectoral knowledge IO measures based on these data to estimate the trade channel of technology diffusion.
-Fons-Rosen et al. (2019) use patents-based sector-pair measures of technological similarity adapted from Bloom et al. (2013), which are distinct from our citations-based IO measures, to investigate the foreign direct investment channel of technology diffusion.
-Berkes et al. (2022) show that there has been a large increase in international knowledge spillovers since the 1990s as measured by cross-country patent citations and that the innovations induced by this increase in diffusion lead to an increase in the growth rates of sectoral output per worker and total factor productivity.
-Closely related is the empirical exercise in Liu and Ma (2022) that documents that global spillovers from past patenting activity that depend on the network of patent citations across countries and sectors lead to increases in innovation.
+The empirical approach we take to evaluate the effects of diffusion of technology across countries is complementary to recent work using patents data to measure international technology diffusion through inter-sectoral networks, including Fons-Rosen et al. (2019), Berkes et al. (2022), and Liu and Ma (2023).7 To the best of our knowledge, ours is the first paper to include inter-sectoral knowledge IO measures based on these data to estimate the trade channel of technology diffusion.